SaaS SEO

 5) Build a link building loop into your product

-Here’s a few examples of what other SaaS brands are doing with their link building strategies:
+Here are a few examples of what other SaaS brands are doing with their link building strategies:

 First, Mixpanel is giving away free usage of their product if you embed a Mixpanel badge somewhere on your website.
-Not only are they getting a link back to increase their DR, they are also getting a tonne of brand exposure for their product.
+Not only are they getting a link back to increase their DR, but they are also getting a tonne of brand exposure for their product.
 It’s not just a link growth loop, it’s also a brand marketing growth loop.

 Source

 Second, Typeform is adding a link outside of their form embed code.
-So as people embed a typeform on their website (e.g. a contact us form), they are automatically getting a link back.
+So as people embed a Typeform on their website (e.g. a contact us form), they are automatically getting a link back.

 Third, Oliva, a mental health SaaS, is asking customers to mention them on their careers page when they’ve signed up as a customer.
 They promote Oliva as a benefit to their current and future employees.